harrellbm/Bookletic/README.md

     - `p-num-pad-horizontal`: Horizontal padding for page numbers
     - `p-num-size`: Size of page numbers
     - `p-num-border`: The border color for the page numbers.
 If set to none no border will be drawn.
+    - `p-num-halign-alternate`: A boolean for whether to alternate horizontal alignment between left and right pages.
 - `pad_content`: The padding around the page content.
 - `contents`: The content to be laid out in the booklet.
 This should be an array of blocks.